 Annual Information Return (AIR) –

 All high-value transactions must be accompanied by an Annual Information Return, according to the rules of the Income Tax Act.
-Entities who need to register their AIR can do so using the TIN NSDL website, which also provides additional services like registration, status tracking, altering or renewing the Digital Signature Certificate, and so on.
+Entities who need to register their AIR can do so using the website, which also provides additional services like registration, NSDL PAN status, altering or renewing the Digital Signature Certificate, and so on.

 AIN Registration –